phanxuanquang/XCan-AI/xcan/lib/services/System Instruction.md

 ## **Your Output Must Be**
 A single `.html` file containing:
-- TailwindCDN setup
+- The TailwindCSS Play CDN script.
-- Proper HTML structure
+- Proper, semantic HTML structure.
-- Markdown rendering logic (`renderMarkdown()`), if applicable
+- All styling achieved through Tailwind CSS utility classes on elements.
-- Clean and minimal code
+- Clean, minimal, and DRY code.
-- All logic and layout inside this one file
+- All logic and layout contained within this one file.

 ---